benmvp/benmvp.com/_posts/2016-01-13-generators-as-iterators.md

 }
 ```

 Wow!
 We just spent many articles going through the syntactic sugar features of ES6 learning how it made our code more succinct.
 But we just used the new generator functionality to replace 25+ lines of code with only 4!
 We no longer have to define the `RangeIterator` class because generator functions automatically create the class for us.
-And the best part of the generator function implementation is that we get to avoid the weirdness `RangeIterator` where it describes the functionality of a loop without using any loop syntax.
+And the best part of the generator function implementation is that we get to avoid the weirdness of `RangeIterator` where it describes the functionality of a loop without using any loop syntax.
 It has to use state variables (`this.start`, `this.count` & `this.index`) to manage the looping behavior across multiple calls to `.next()`.
 Generators are _much_ better.

 ## Consuming a generator

-In the article on [iterators & iterators](/learning-es6-iterators-iterables/#other-consumers-of-iterators) we looked at consumers of iterators.
+In the article on [iterators & iterators](/learning-es6-iterators-iterables/#other-consumers-of-iterators), we looked at consumers of iterators.
 Those same consumers work with generators as well since they are in fact iterators.
 Let's look at the different ways we can consume the generator created by the following function:

 ```js
 function* awesomeGeneratorFunc() {